marijnh/Eloquent-JavaScript/04_data.md

 {{index [string, indexing]}}

 When the end index is not given, `slice` will take all of the elements after the start index.
+You can also omit the start index to copy the entire array.

 {{index concatenation, "concat method"}}

-The `concat` method can be used to glue arrays together, similar to what the `+` operator does for strings.
+The `concat` method can be used to glue arrays together to create a new array, similar to what the `+` operator does for strings.
 The following example shows both `concat` and `slice` in action.
 It takes an array and an index, and it returns a new array that is a copy of the original array with the element at the given index removed.

 ```
 function remove(array, index) {